UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 ```

 We could do this for the remaining 5 manufacturers, however, it’s
-obvious that it’s time consuming and a lot of work to do this
+obvious that it’s time-consuming and a lot of work to do this
 repeatedly.
 Imagine how tedious this would be if we had 100 different
 manufacturers?